 Is Croatia in the Schengen Zone?

 Despite being part of the EU, Croatia IS NOT part of the Schengen Zone.
 The country officially applied to join on 1st July 2015 (the two year anniversary of joining the EU), but it is still not yet part of the Zone.
-The latest news is that it may join in early 2019.
+The latest news is that it is likely to join in 2020.

 However, this means that if you are in possession of a Schengen visa, you will not use up any days of the time limit (90 days in a 180 day period) that you are allowed to be in the Schengen zone if you visit Croatia.

 This is useful if you’re travelling in Europe and need to be careful with the Schengen days you use up.
 If you come to Croatia you’ll still be in Europe, but won’t use up any “Schengen visa” days.
 And, of course, spending some time travelling in Croatia isn’t exactly a hardship!

 Citizens of EU countries may enter Croatia using their national identity cards (if these exist) instead of a passport.
 Otherwise, passports are required to enter Croatia.